Code-Institute-Submissions/personal-website/README.md

     - [The Muse](https://www.themuse.com/advice/the-35-best-personal-websites-weve-ever-seen)
     - [Free Code Camp](https://www.freecodecamp.org/news/15-web-developer-portfolios-to-inspire-you-137fb1743cae/)
     - [Mockplus](https://www.mockplus.com/blog/post/web-developer-portfolio)
 - I have used Andre Firchow's CSS percentage circles [here](http://circle.firchow.net/).
+As a CDN was not available i had to download the stylesheet named `circle.css`
-I downloaded the files and used the stylesheet provided, I needed to add more color styles as I had a very small selection, Any code i have edited I have moved into my own CSS file `style.css` marked with a comment to let people know where the original code came from.
+  I needed to add more color styles as I had a very small selection, Any code i have edited I have moved into my own CSS file `style.css` marked with a comment to let people know where the original code came from.
 - The timeline was sourced from [Best jQuery](https://bestjquery.com/tutorial/timeline/demo50/)